Industry Supervision of Capstone Projects

 - All assessment reports completed, project examiners meeting to finalise grades.

-A formal agreement about the ownership of intellectual property and other aspects of the projects will need to be signed by the industry and the university.
+A formal agreement about the ownership of intellectual property and other aspects of the projects will need to be signed by the industry partner and the university.

 When student project teams are based on the university premises, the academic supervisor shall assume the responsibility for all EHS matters.
 When students are completing work as part of the project on the premises of the industry partner, it is expected that there will be a nominated supervisor who will be responsible for EHS matters.